QI Scholars Program

 All QI Scholars are expected to successfully complete a rigorous QI research project with the support of a mentorship team.

-• 12 monthly half-day (4 hr) seminars
+• 12 monthly seminars

+This is estimated at 5% FTE.
 At the completion of their project, QI Scholars are supported in publishing their work in a peer-reviewed journal.

 tuition